 SEE AN EXPERT

-"Unlawful” is a difficult legal term.
-If you know that you were here in the U.S. without USCIS permission, it's safe to say that your stay was unlawful.
-But the boundaries are less clear if, for example, you were waiting for USCIS to approve or deny an application you'd filed, were in removal (Immigration Court) proceedings, or had a visa but violated its rules.
-Student visa cases can be particularly tricky, because students are admitted for the "duration of status" -- that is, for as long as it takes them to complete their studies, instead of being given an exact expiration date on their U.S. stay.
-For issues such as these, you’ll need to consult an experienced immigration lawyer.
+"Unlawful presence" in the U.S. might not mean what you think.
+If you know that you came to the U.S. without permission, it's safe to say that your stay was unlawful.
+But the boundaries are less clear if, for example, you were waiting for U.S. Citizenship and Immigration Services (USCIS) to approve or deny an application you'd filed, were in removal proceedings (immigration court), or had a visa but violated its terms.
+Student visa cases can be particularly tricky, because students are admitted for the "duration of status"—that is, for as long as it takes them to complete their studies, instead of being given an exact expiration date on their U.S. stay.
+For issues such as these, consult an experienced immigration lawyer.

-The first thing to understand about the time bars is that (with rare exceptions) they are imposed only on people who are overseas and trying to return to the United States, not people who are already here and have the right to apply for their green card here.
+The first thing to understand about the time bars is that (with rare exceptions) they are imposed only on people who are overseas and trying to return to the U.S., not people who are already here and also have the right to apply for their green card here, through USCIS.

-Unfortunately, a number of people have no choice but to leave the U.S. and apply for their immigrant visa and green card through an overseas U.S. consulate, either because they are already overseas, or because they are in the United States but ineligible to use the U.S. green card application procedure called adjustment of status.
-(Adjustment of status is ordinarily available only to people who are in lawful status, or who entered the U.S. with inspection and are the immediate relatives of a U.S. citizen -- though exceptions to this rules exist.)
-If you are one of these people, the time bars could delay your immigrating to the United States as follows:
+Unfortunately, a number of people have no choice but to apply for their immigrant visa and green card through an overseas U.S. consulate.
+That's either because they are already living or staying overseas, or because they are in the U.S. but ineligible to use the U.S. green card application procedure called adjustment of status.
+(Adjustment of status is ordinarily available only to people who are in lawful immigration status and who entered the U.S. with inspection—though exceptions do exist.)

-In the past, applicants who left the United States to attend their immigrant visa interview at an overseas consulate may not have even known about the time bars before they left.
-This meant they could get all the way through receiving approval of their initial visa petition (Form I-130 or I-140), submitting follow-up paperwork, and getting an interview appointment -- only to leave the United States, attend the visa interview, and have the consular official inform them that although they would love to give the person a visa, the time bars prevent that person from actually reentering the United States for another three or ten years.
+Thus it's possible for applicants to get all the way through receiving approval of their initial visa petition (Form I-130 or I-140), submitting follow-up paperwork, and getting a consular interview appointment—only to leave the U.S., attend the visa interview, and have the consular official inform them that although they would love to give them a visa, the time bars prevent them from actually reentering the U.S. for another three or ten years.
 Their only hope is to apply for a waiver of inadmissibility, as described below.

-Not everyone who has ever lived in the United States unlawfully will have a time bar problem.
+Not everyone who has ever lived in the U.S. unlawfully will have a time bar problem.
 The law contains a few loopholes, as follows:

-If you have a time bar problem, don't give up yet -- especially if you are married to, or are the child of, a U.S. citizen or permanent resident.
-In that case, you are one of the lucky few who can ask for forgiveness, known in legal jargon as a waiver.
-But you'll need a lawyer for this -- these waivers are not easy to get.
+If you have a potential time bar problem, don't give up yet—especially if you are married to, or are the child of, a U.S. citizen or permanent resident.
+In that case, you are one of the lucky few who can possibly ask for forgiveness, known in legal jargon as a waiver.
+But you'll need a lawyer for this—these waivers are not easy to get.

-These time bars put visa applicants who must apply for their visas overseas at a disadvantage.
-But the critical point is that the time bars are not imposed on applicants who are within the United States, are eligible to get their green card by adjusting status here, and who do not leave.
-So if you are eligible to file your green card application (adjust status) in the United States, do so, and stay put until your application is granted.
+These time bars put applicants who must apply for their immigrant visas overseas at a disadvantage.
+But the critical point is that the time bars are not imposed on applicants who are within the U.S., are eligible to get their green card by adjusting status here, and who do not leave.
+So if you are eligible to file your green card application (adjust status) in the U.S., do so, and stay put until your application is granted.

-And if you are living in the United States unlawfully but are not eligible to adjust status here, see a lawyer.
-The lawyer could advise you, for example, whether there is any new legislation pending that would expand the right to use the adjustment of status procedure; when and whether your spouse might be eligible for U.S. citizenship if he or she is now a permanent resident (which would help you if you had entered with a visa or on the Visa Waiver Progam, in which case you could adjust status); the current odds of being granted a waiver; and how and whether you can use the provisional waiver, instituted in 2013, which allows immediate relatives of U.S. citizens to request a waiver from USCIS after their I-130 has been approved but before their consular interview has been scheduled.
-For more information on that topic, see Nolo’s update, “DHS Publishes Procedures for Green Card Applicants to Request Unlawful Presence Waiver,” as well as its articles on ”Who Is Eligible for Provisional Waiver of Three- or Ten-Year Time Bar” and ”How to Apply for Provisional Waiver of Three- or Ten-Year Time Bar.”
+And if you are living in the U.S. unlawfully but are not eligible to adjust status here, see a lawyer.
+The lawyer could advise you, for example, whether there is any new legislation pending that would expand the right to use the adjustment of status procedure; when and whether your spouse might be eligible for U.S. citizenship if they're now a U.S. permanent resident (which would help you if you entered with a visa or on the Visa Waiver Program, in which case you could adjust status); the current odds of being granted a waiver; and how and whether you can use the "provisional waiver," discussed above, which allows certain people to request a waiver from USCIS after their I-130 has been approved but before their consular interview has been scheduled.